mvaganov/CmdLineAsteroids/notes.md

 ```

 `voice`
-this code will write 80 times 25 hashtag characters in a row.
+this code will write 80 times 25 hashtag characters, still all in one row.

 `scene`
 show the code and running output